 1. Deploy the template in your test environment

-2. Adjust the threshold based on your baseline success rate
+2. Adjust the timeout based on your upload patterns

 The complete template and documentation are available in my GitHub Gist.
 Feel free to fork it and customize it for your needs.